Skip to content

 It was once a valley of whales before a change in the geographical nature of the area turned it into a desert.
 Wadi El Hitan is now located in the governorate of Fayyoum and is considered one of the most important tourist attractions in the Upper Egyptian city.

-You will be impressed by the large concentration of prehistoric fossils that date back to more than 40 million years ago.
-We know this would solicit raised eyebrows from many who could barely imagine life over the last thousand years.
-In this article, we will go deeper into the Whales Valley to bring you all the information about the evolution and extinction of whales, as well as what to do while on a visit to this extraordinary archaeological site.
+You will be impressed by the large concentration of prehistoric fossils dating back to more than 40 million years ago.
+We know this would raise eyebrows from many who could barely imagine life over the last thousand years.
+In this article, we will explore the Whales Valley further to bring you all the information about the evolution and extinction of whales and what to do while visiting this extraordinary archaeological site.

 The Evolution of Whales